graphsense/graphsense-tagpack-tool/README.md

     tagpack-tool insert --public tests/testfiles/

+If you try to insert tagpacks that already exist in the database, the ingestion process will be stopped.

+To force re-insertion, add the `--force` flag to your arguments:

+    tagpack-tool insert --force tests/testfiles/

 ## Insert GraphSense cluster mappings into database

 The final step after inserting a tagpack is to fetch the corresponding